Substance Abuse

 How is Substance Abuse Treated?

-Substance use disorders are treatable, and recovery is possible.
-Treatment is most effective when tailored to individual needs and often includes a combination of approaches:
+Substance abuse is treatable and recovery is possible.
+Treatment is most effective when tailored to individual needs and often includes a combination of approaches.

 Medication